Restricted Ad Content and Control

 |16||Ad can be skipped (e.g., skip button on preroll video)|

 These blocks are always passed in the bid requests within the “battr” field as an array of integers.
 Please refer to the IAB OpenRTB spec for additional details.

-At our sole discretion, AOL may terminate your access to the ONE by AOL: Mobile Marketplace for any policy violations.
+At our sole discretion, Oath may terminate your access to the ONE by AOL: Mobile Marketplace for any policy violations.
 In addition, we may use other legal or contractual remedies, as well as assess a surcharge for any such violation.
-If AOL assesses a surcharge, reasonable discretion will be used to determine the amount, taking into account the nature of the violation, the additional work or expense incurred by AOL in dealing with the violation, and the harm done to AOL’s reputation and/or to other AOL clients.
+If Oath assesses a surcharge, reasonable discretion will be used to determine the amount, taking into account the nature of the violation, the additional work or expense incurred by Oath in dealing with the violation, and the harm done to Oath's reputation and/or to other Oath clients.